TrailrunnerDLH/Crowdfunding_ETL/README.md

 •	To convert the "goal" and "pledged" columns to the float data type, use the astype() method.
 •	To convert the "launch_date" and "end_date" UTC times to the datetime format, see the Transform_Grocery_Orders_Solved.ipynb activity solution.
 •	For more information about how to add the "category_id" and "subcategory_id" unique identification numbers to the campaign DataFrame, see the pandas.DataFrame.mergeLinks to an external site. in the Pandas documentation.

 Support and Resources
 Your instructional team will provide support during classes and office hours.
 You will also have access to learning assistants and tutors to help you with topics as needed.
 Make sure to take advantage of these resources as you collaborate with your partner on this project.
 Requirements
-A Category DataFrame is Created (15 points)
+A Category DataFrame is Created
-•	The DataFrame contains a "category_id" column that has entries going sequentially from "cat1" to "catn", where n is the number of unique categories (5 points)
+•	The DataFrame contains a "category_id" column that has entries going sequentially from "cat1" to "catn", where n is the number of unique categories
-•	The DataFrame has a "category" column that contains only the category titles (5 points)
+•	The DataFrame has a "category" column that contains only the category titles
-•	The category DataFrame is exported as category.csv (5 points) A Subcategory DataFrame is Created (15 points)
+•	The category DataFrame is exported as category.csv
+A Subcategory DataFrame is Created
-•	The DataFrame contains a "subcategory_id" column that has entries going sequentially from "subcat1" to "subcatn", where n is the number of unique subcategories (5 points)
+•	The DataFrame contains a "subcategory_id" column that has entries going sequentially from "subcat1" to "subcatn", where n is the number of unique subcategories
-•	The DataFrame contains a "subcategory" column that contains only the subcategory titles (5 points)
+•	The DataFrame contains a "subcategory" column that contains only the subcategory titles
-•	The subcategory DataFrame is exported as subcategory.csv (5 points) A Campaign DataFrame is Created (30 points)
+•	The subcategory DataFrame is exported as subcategory.csv A Campaign DataFrame is Created
-•	The DataFrame has the following columns: (25 points) o	A "cf_id" column o	A "contact_id" column o	A "company_name" column
+•	The DataFrame has the following columns: o	A "cf_id" column o	A "contact_id" column o	A "company_name" column